Congratulations on Class of 2014!

 - Radio communications

-Partners patrol city streets, parks and schools.
+Partners patrol city streets, parks, and schools.
 They serve as additional eyes and ears for the Lodi Police Department and provide information and assistance to the community in a variety of ways.
-Assignments can include:
+Assignments may include:

 - Patrol duties

 - Clerical assignments

 - Special events